mimiframework/Mimi.jl/docs/src/faq.md

 You might want to use a multivariate distribution to capture the covariance between estimated coefficient parameters.
 For example, an estimated polynomial can be represented as a multivariate Normal distribution, with a variance-covariance matrix.
-Do use this, define the parameter in the component with a vector type, like here:
+To use this, define the parameter in the component with a vector type, like here:
 ```
 @defcomp example begin